Featured News

 Role Purpose

-The Monitoring & Evaluation (M&E) / Assistant Programme Manager will support the effective delivery, coordination, and impact measurement of the NextGen4Peace project.
-The role combines programme management support with responsibility for developing and implementing robust monitoring, evaluation, and learning systems to track outcomes, demonstrate impact, and inform continuous improvement.
+The Monitoring & Evaluation (M&E) Officer will support the effective delivery, coordination, and impact measurement of the NextGen4Peace project.
+The role requires the developmentg and implementation of a robust monitoring, evaluation, and learning systems to track outcomes, demonstrate impact, and inform continuous improvement of the project.

 Key Responsibilities